2006 Dutch municipal elections: Campaign

 Polls showed a major shift in the issues.
-In 2006, people mentioned employment, poverty, traffic, housing and education, largely the issues that left wing parties focused on.
-The issues of immigrant integration and safety, which were so important in 2002 and led to the success of the Leefbaar parties, played a minor role this time.
-In Nijmegen, with its all-left coalition, people's sense of safety has risen from 21% to 52% since that coalition came to power, illustrating that this is not just a right wing issue.
+In 2006, people mentioned employment, poverty, traffic, housing and education, largely the issues that left-wing parties focused on.
+The issues of immigrant integration and safety, which had been important in 2002 and had led to the success of the Leefbaar parties, played a minor role this time.
+In Nijmegen, with its all-left coalition, people's sense of safety had risen from 21% to 52% since that coalition came to power, illustrating that this is not just a right-wing issue.
 The biggest shift among lower incomes was from the Christian Democratic Appeal (CDA) to the Socialist Party (SP), probably caused by the first two issues.

-A major issue in the campaign of the right wing VVD was to advise people not to vote for the social-democratic PvdA.
+A major issue in the campaign of the right-wing People's Party for Freedom and Democracy (VVD) was to advise people not to vote for the PvdA.
 This was done in such a manner that PvdA leader Wouter Bos declared the VVD had been the best campaigner for the PvdA.
 He said about the VVD leader that "every time van Aartsen opens his mouth, we gain another seat".